EJacobson96/Milestone/README.md

   a quick fix for it, do not fix it in your current commit.
 Create a new commit for fixing this bug instead.
 * Capitalize the first letter in your commit message.

+## Front-end Testing
+* Milestone’s front-end is built with react.js, specifically create-react-app.
+	* Basic commands for testing (run via terminal in /MilestoneFrontend/:
+		* npm start : Starts the development server.
+		* npm run build : Bundles the app into static files for production
+		* npm test : Starts the test runner.
+		* npm run eject : Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!